Johanna Leggatt | May 2020

 “You may also feel more indecisive or overwhelmed or start to think you will never get out of the pandemic,” he says.
 “You may also [experience] poor concentration and lack focus.”

 One of the best ways to improve wellbeing is to stay connected with co-workers through teleconferencing or videoconferencing.

 “Set aside 10 or 15 minutes for morning tea breaks with colleagues,” Bond says.

 “It allows us to see if someone else is doing OK and to also share if we are not doing OK.”

 O’Hanlon suggests sharing how stressed you feel with co-workers and picking up tips on how they manage their stress levels.

 “Recognise there is nothing wrong with needing support,” he says.
 “If you are part of a network like CPA Australia members are, you may find other members are going through something very similar.

 “Keeping in touch with your peers is a great way of normalising your situation.”

-If you need more structured support, both Bond and O’Hanlon emphasise the importance of talking to a mental health professional – even via a hotline – or consulting with your doctor.
+If you need more structured support, Bond and O’Hanlon emphasise the importance of talking to a mental health professional – even via a hotline – or consulting with your doctor.

 Exercise and look after yourself